 This hands-on silversmithing class is a great way to learn a new skill from scratch.
 The class will take you through the different skills and techniques needed to create your own masterpieces.
 All tools, equipment and materials will be provided on the day and you take your own product away with you.

-This beginners course will take you step by step through the very basics of sewing.
-You will be taught over the space of 6hours how to make your own casual men’s shorts or women’s flared pants along with tricks and professional techniques to ensure the perfect finish to your garment.
+This beginners sewing course will take you step by step through the very basics of sewing.
+You will be taught over the space of 6 hours how to make your own casual men’s shorts or women’s flared pants, along with tricks and professional techniques to ensure the perfect finish to your garment.

-The session is run by local macrame and fibre artist, Vicki, owner of Tassel and Twine Design.
+PART 1.
+This sustainable eco-craft macrame workshop is ran by local macrame and fibre artist, Vicki, owner of Tassel and Twine Design.
 During the workshop, she will guide you through the basic knots and techniques needed to create a beautiful macrame wall hanging of your very own.

 An introduction into hand weaving.
 This workshop is a perfect place to start if you’re a weaving novice or want a refresher course of the basics.
 Kirsty will demonstrate thread by thread how to set up your frame loom and how to accomplish different woven techniques.
 You will then be able to try these patterns out for yourself, weaving with a variety of different textural and colourful yarns to create a beautiful piece of handwoven cloth, to turn into a small wallhanging, a table piece for your home, or just keep as a fabulous bit of weaving!